Public Art Program

 The Deerfield Public Art Program is open to all visual artists who meet the following criteria:

 - Artists who are professional and of serious intent

 - Artists working in any permanent media

 - Art students working with practicing artists/teachers may be considered

 - Artists must have knowledge of public art.
 While previous experience in public art is not required, artists should be knowledgeable of materials, techniques, and public art processes.

 - Appropriateness of an artist’s work for public display.
 (Appropriateness in terms of scale, material, content and placement).

 - All selected artwork must be delivered to the village “ready-to-hang” for immediate display.
 Any pieces that arrive needing framing or additional assembly will not be included in the display program and will be returned to the artist.

-- New this year is a single site for an outdoor sculpture that can accommodate a monumental work of sculpture.
-This location is in a small park located in the center of downtown Deerfield at the northeast corner of Deerfield Road and Waukegan Road.
+- For the second year the program is looking for outdoor sculpture for a small park located in the center of downtown Deerfield at the northeast corner of Deerfield Road and Waukegan Road.
 The suggested size is up to 20’ tall by 10’ diameter with appropriate clearance from sharps for walkers.
 The Village will work with artists for this space to coordinate delivery and placement.